-- Not Applicable (see instructions)Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected. - The State does not establish reasonable limits. - In the state uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.
+- Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected. - The State does not establish reasonable limits. - The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.